RachelSa/hiring-engineers/answers.md

 Created by Datadog community member Daniel Bader the [datadog-metrics package](https://www.npmjs.com/package/datadog-metrics) provides a quick and easy setup for reporting metrics through a Node application to Datadog's API.

 The datadoog-metrics package provides:
- - A Node.js interface for reporting Metrics
+ - A Node.js interface for reporting metrics
+ - Easy setup (no need to install the Datadog Agent)
+ - Aggregation
+ - Buffering (no need to send a request for each reported metric)
- -
+ - Computing histogram

-There's no need to set up a Datadog agent to get started.
-Datadog users can simply install the Node package `npm i datadog-metrics` and create a JavaScript file to configure the metric collection.
+Start by installing the Node package `npm i datadog-metrics` and create a JavaScript file to configure the metric collection.

+The JavaScript file should intialize the metrics reporter.
+Optional arguments, such as host and prefix can be included in the initialization, and are described in [the source file comments](https://github.com/dbader/node-datadog-metrics/blob/master/index.js).

+After intialization, a set interval can be used to report metrics to Datadog.
+In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are reported at five second intervals.

 ```
-add example
+const metrics = require('datadog-metrics');
+metrics.init({ host:'precise64', prefix: 'myapp.' });

+function collectStats() {
+    const memUsage = process.memoryUsage();
+    metrics.gauge('just.five', 5);
+    metrics.gauge('memory.heapTotal', memUsage.heapTotal);
+}

+setInterval(collectStats, 5000);
 ```
-Run the following command will start the metrics collection:
+Run the following command to start the metrics collection:
 `DATADOG_API_KEY=YOUR_KEY DEBUG=metrics node example_app.js`

 Include your API key, which is generated when you create a Datadog account and can be found in Integrations >> APIs.

-Check the Datadog Metrics Explorer to see the new metrics being reported.
+The metric collection will be logged in the command line shell, and after a few minutes, the Datadog Metrics Explorer should display the new metrics being reported.